Zen to Go Logo

 Design your own workplace improvement plan

-The first step is to really listen
+The first step is to truly listen

 • Communication: Do you feel you have the information you need to do your job well?